leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 #### Implementation

-**python and postgress**

 **Migration**

+So you have it all figured, don't you?!
+Now what.
+The first thing I did is translating the design to a migration file.
+This means telling the database to create the tables like the structure you have seen above.

 How a raw query migration file looks like.
-They are being linked with foreign keys.
+The entities are linked with foreign keys.

 ```
 // sql/migration.sql